 Guidelines for Preparing Manuscripts

 Manuscripts sent to JPSS should be formatted for standard A4 paper, with 1-inch (2.54 cm) margins on all sides.
 Type your manuscript as a Word document, using Times New Roman, font size 12 dpi, with double spacing.
+Authors should use the American spelling variation.
 This applies to the abstract, main text, quotations, and references.